Ukraine crisis appeal – Donate now to help families on the frontline

-Hope and Homes for Children is working together with our local partners across Ukraine, Romania and Moldova to support the most vulnerable children and families on the brink of survival.
+We’re working with our local partners across Ukraine, Romania and Moldova to support the most vulnerable children and families on the brink of survival.

 But we urgently need your help to scale up our response and reach more refugee families and unaccompanied children with life-saving support.

+We’ve been working in Ukraine since 1998, meaning we’re uniquely positioned to respond to this crisis.
 If the total amount we raise exceeds what is needed to deliver our long-term response to this crisis, we will use donations where the need is greatest.

 Our Ukraine crisis response so far